Ardesco/Selenium-Maven-Template/README.md

 ### Known problems...

-- It looks like OperaDriver doesn't work any more and Opera doesn't really care... (https://github.com/operasoftware/operachromiumdriver/issues/27)
 - It looks like SafariDriver is no longer playing nicely and we are waiting on Apple to fix it...
 Running safari driver locally in server mode and connecting to it like a grid seems to be the workaround.

 ### Anything else?